Efury1/AccessibilityResources/README.md

 - [Screen Readers](https://webaim.org/projects/screenreadersurvey9/) - Overview of popular screen readers and their usage statistics.
 - [VoiceOver User Guide](https://www.apple.com/voiceover/info/guide/) - Apple's VoiceOver guide for users.

+### Coding
+- [React Accessibility](https://www.linkedin.com/learning/react-accessibility) - This course teaches how to create an accessible experience with single-page applications

 ## Legal and Compliance

 - [Section 508](https://www.section508.gov/) - Information on the U.S. law requiring federal agencies to make their electronic and information technology accessible to people with disabilities.